ajwann/kalshi-genai-trading-bot/README.md

 # Kalshi GenAI Trading Bot
-This is a vibe coded Generative AI prediction market trading bot.
+A vibe coded Generative AI prediction market trading bot.
 The goal of this experiment is to create a role prompt for an LLM (in this case Grok) to make it into a professional prediction market trader.
 Currently, v1 of this project only has a single bot, which takes new positions.
 Over time, I plan to add another both for re-evaluating and selling existing positions.

+## IMPORTANT RISK DISCLOSURE AND DISCLAIMER
+BY ACCESSING, DOWNLOADING, INSTALLING, OR USING THIS SOFTWARE (THE "SOFTWARE"), YOU ACKNOWLEDGE AND AGREE THAT YOU HAVE READ, UNDERSTOOD, AND ACCEPT THE TERMS OF THIS DISCLAIMER.
+IF YOU DO NOT AGREE, DO NOT USE THE SOFTWARE.
+The Software is provided strictly on an experimental, "as is" and "as available" basis, solely for educational, research, and developmental purposes.
+It is not intended for production use, live trading, or any commercial application.
+* Not Financial Advice: The Software does not constitute, and must not be relied upon as, investment, financial, trading, tax, legal, or any other professional advice.
+No fiduciary relationship is created between you and the developers, contributors, or distributors of the Software.
+* Use at Your Own Risk: All use of the Software, including any decisions to trade or invest based on its output, functionality, or data, is entirely at your own discretion and sole risk.
+You are solely responsible for evaluating the suitability of any trading strategy, signal, or action.

 ## Getting started with the New Position Bot
 1. Clone the repo.